pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 # Message Persistence API for Ruby SDK

-Message Persistence provides real-time access to stored messages, reactions, and files.
-Messages are timestamped and redundantly stored.
-You can encrypt stored messages with AES-256.
-Configure retention per key: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited.
-Requires Message Persistence enabled in the Admin Portal.
+Message Persistence provides real-time access to stored, timestamped messages (10 ns precision) across multiple regions.
+Optional AES-256 encryption is supported.
+Configure retention in Admin Portal: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.
+Retrievable data:
+- Messages
+- Message reactions
+- Files (via File Sharing API)

 ## Batch history

-##### Requires Message Persistence
+Requires Message Persistence (enable in Admin Portal).

-Fetch historical messages from multiple channels (up to 500).
-Use include_message_actions only for a single channel.
-Use fetch_messages() for multi-channel retrieval; use history() for single-channel retrieval with options like reverse or include_token.
+Fetch messages from multiple channels simultaneously (up to 500).
+Use include_message_actions only with a single channel.
+Limits:

-Behavior and limits:
+- Single channel: up to 100 messages.
-- Up to 100 messages for a single channel, or 25 per channel across up to 500 channels.
+- Multiple channels: up to 25 messages per channel, up to 500 channels.
-- Page via start and/or end timetokens:
+- Page with start and/or end timetokens.

+fetch_messages() vs history():
+- Use fetch_messages() for multiple channels.
+- Use history() for single channel with options like reverse or include_token.

+Start & End usage:
-  - start only: returns messages older than start.
+- start only: returns messages older than start (exclusive).
-  - end only: returns messages from end and newer.
+- end only: returns messages from end and newer (inclusive).
-  - both: returns messages between start and end (end inclusive).
+- start and end: messages between them (inclusive of end).
-- Use max to limit messages per channel.
+- Max messages apply; page using start to iterate through full results.

 ### Method(s)